 The decorations, the shopping trips, and anything else that comes before everyone gathers.
 In fact, you probably want to get those shots before you have a houseful of guests.

-That’s one good way to keep from annoying people during Christmas day and giving yourself time to participate instead of hide behind the camera.
+That's one good way to keep from annoying people on Christmas day and give yourself time to participate instead of hiding behind the camera.

 If you want to get the shot of a family member opening the “big” gift, talk to the people who know what's inside the present.
 You want to be prepared when the moment comes so you can see and capture the look on their face when they open their gift.